muchdogesec/dogesec_website/_posts/2024-06-19-quickstart_guide_stix2_python.md

 ---

 ## tl;dr

+A post full of code examples that will give you everything you need to start creating STIX objects to make it simple to share your threat research.

+## Overview

 The STIX 2 Python library from OASIS is a set of Python APIs that allow you to quickly start creating STIX 2.1 content.
 It is likely to be the tool you use most as a STIX 2.1  producer.